Kombucha: History

-Kombucha likely originated in the Bohai Sea region of China.
-In 20th century China, some traditional Chinese medicine practitioners used it as a remedy for lung and stomach ailments, but the drink was not widely known across the country.
-It spread to Russia before reaching Europe and gained popularity in the United States in the early 21st century.
+Kombucha may have originated in the Bohai Sea region of China, but its history is not well documented.
+At least before the 20th century, some traditional Chinese medicine practitioners used it as a remedy for lung and stomach ailments, but the drink was not widely known across the country.
+It spread to Russia before reaching Eastern/Central Europe, where it appeared in an 1852 work.It gained popularity in the United States during the turn of the 21st century.
 In the intervening years, its popularity in the West eclipsed its popularity in China, where it remains less known, though consumption is increasing in many East Asian countries.
-With an alcohol content under 0.5%, it is not federally regulated in the U.S.

-There are numerous myths surrounding the history of kombucha, likely invented in the West as a marketing gimmick.
+Numerous myths surrounding the history of kombucha have been perpetrated by Western marketing gimmicks.
 There is no evidence that kombucha originated in Qin dynasty China and that it was served to Emperor Qin Shi Huang.
 Furthermore, there is no evidence that kombucha was ever present in Korea or Japan before the late 20th century, making claims that a Korean doctor named Kombu served the drink to Japanese Emperor Ingyo entirely apocryphal.

-Kombucha was first introduced to Japan from Russia and became a health fad in the country following the publication of Sumako Nakamitsu's 1974 bestseller, Kōcha Kinoko Health Methods.
-Although kombucha had already been consumed in China before it became known in Japan, overseas interest in the beverage for its purported wellness benefits contributed to increased attention and consumption in China during the 1980s.
+Kombucha was first introduced to Japan from Russia and became a health fad in the country following the publication of Sumako Nakamitsu's 1974 bestseller Kōcha Kinoko Health Methods.
+Although kombucha (as hǎibǎo) had already been consumed in China before the 1940s, a national craze did not occur until the 1980s as a result of the 1970s craze in Japan.
+This craze died down amid warnings of kojic acid, reports of contamination in home-made cultures, and insufficient capabilities for industrial production.
+In addition, Chen Jin-Shu of National Chung Hsing University noted that kombucha was briefly home-made in Taiwan under the name hóngchá gū (紅茶菇; from Japanese kōcha kinoko) in the 1960s.

+Commercialization

+With an alcohol content under 0.5%, kombucha is not federally regulated in the U.S.

+Commercially bottled kombucha became available in the late 1990s.

+In 2010, elevated alcohol levels were found in many bottled kombucha products, leading retailers including Whole Foods to pull the drinks from store shelves temporarily.
+In response, kombucha suppliers reformulated their products to have lower alcohol levels.

+Again prior to 2015, some commercially available kombucha brands were found to contain alcohol content exceeding the 0.5% threshold, sparking the development of new testing methods.